IntelLabs/t2sp/README.md

   # For GEN 12 GPU
   qsub -l nodes=1:iris_xe_max:ppn=2 -d $HOME/t2sp $HOME/t2sp/install-tools.sh
   ````
-  This may take 1-2 hours on a DevCloud machine.
+  This may take 1-5 hours on DevCloud, depending on the specific machine allocated for the job.

+  A known issue: on a GEN 9.5 GPU machine, it is possible to see some errors during installing `m4`, but it turns out that package is not necessary for that machine, and we can ignore the error.

 + [Local machine with an FPGA or a GPU]